-Both are designed for system clocks, namely the RC oscillator and the Crystal oscillator, which are determined by the options.
+All of them are designed for system clocks, namely the external RC oscillator, the external Crystal oscillator and the internal RC oscillator, which are determined by options.
 No matter what oscillator type is selected, the signal provides the system clock.
 The HALT mode stops the system oscillator and ignores an external signal to conserve power.

-If an RC oscillator is used, an external resistor between OSC1 and VDD is required and the resistance must range from $24k\Omega$ to $1M\Omega.$ The system clock, divided by 4, is available on OSC2, which can be used to synchronize external logic.
+If an RC oscillator is used, an external resistor between OSC1 and VDD is required and the resistance must range from $24k\Omega$ to $1M\Omega$.
+The system clock, divided by 4, is available on OSC2, which can be used to synchronize external logic.
 The RC oscillator provides the most cost effective solution.
 However, the frequency of oscillation may vary with VDD, temperatures and the chip itself due to process variations.
 It is, therefore, not suitable for timing sensitive operations where an accurate oscillator frequency is desired.

-If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator, and no other external components are required.
-Instead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required (If the oscillating frequency is less than 1MHz).
+If the Crystal oscillator is used, a crystal across OSC1 and OSC2 is needed to provide the feedback and phase shift required for the oscillator.
+No other external components are required.
+In stead of a crystal, a resonator can also be connected between OSC1 and OSC2 to get a frequency reference, but two external capacitors in OSC1 and OSC2 are required.
+If the internal RC oscillator is used, the OSC1 and OSC2 can be selected as general I/O lines or an 32768Hz crystal oscillator (RTC